unibo-spe/spe-slides/content/04-build-automation/_generator.md

 Uhmm...
 * it's still repetitive (can be furter factorized by bundling the kotest modules)
 * the function and version could be included in `buildSrc`
-* very custom!
-Nicer, but...
+* custom solutions can be nice, but:
-    1. Harder to understand for newbies
+    1. they can be hard to understand, as they are not standard
-    2. May make further automation harder (automatic updates?)
+    2. may make further automation harder (e.g., bots that run automatic updates may not be aware of your custom solution)

 ---